Pilot killed, 2 others injured in ‘mishap’ at Air Force base in Texas - NewsBreak

 (NEXSTAR) – One pilot was killed and two others injured during a “mishap involving two T-38C Talon trainer aircraft” at Laughlin Air Force Base in Texas on Friday, according to a new release.

-Specific details of the incident were not disclosed, though officials had previously said the accident “took place on the runway.”National Guard helping hospitals deal with COVID-19 surge
+Specific details of the incident were not disclosed, though officials had previously said the accident “took place on the runway.”Pilot killed in firefighting crash identified as Air Force veteran

 “Losing teammates is unbelievably painful and it is with a heavy heart I express my sincere condolences,” said Col. Craig Prather, commander of the 47th Flying Training Wing , in a statement included with the release.
 “Our hearts, thoughts, and prayers are with our pilots involved in this mishap and their families.”